carlospreising/ctcityscraper/README.md

 ## Available Cities

-The scraper supports all 169 Connecticut cities and towns with VGSI databases.
+The scraper supports Connecticut cities and towns with VGSI databases.
 Common examples:

 - New Haven (`newhaven`)
 - Hartford (`hartford`)